Anil-Kushwaha-2002/IPL-Analytics-Dashboard/README.md

 - The frontend consumes these APIs to display visually appealing charts using **Chart.js** and **Material-UI** components.

 ## 📊 Project Overview
-- The backend, built with Django REST Framework, processes IPL data from CSV files and provides REST APIs for analytics like matches per year, team wins, and top bowlers.
+- **In the backend,** built with Django REST Framework, processes IPL data from CSV files and provides REST APIs for analytics like matches per year, team wins, and top bowlers.
-- In the frontend React, I used `Axios` to call APIs from Django, `Chart.js` to visualize the IPL data in interactive graphs, and `Material-UI` to design a professional and responsive UI with ready-made React components (AppBar, Toolbar, Button).
+- **In the frontend React,** I used `Axios` to call APIs from Django, `Chart.js` to visualize the IPL data in interactive graphs, and `Material-UI` to design a professional and responsive UI with ready-made React components (AppBar, Toolbar, Button).
-- It’s a clean, decoupled architecture — React and Django communicate through APIs, providing a smooth and interactive data visualization experience.

 ## Key
 - **Backend:**  Django + Django REST Framework (API endpoints that aggregate IPL data)